-The Private Life of Sherlock Holmes (1970) Film Review A-
+The Private Life of Sherlock Holmes (1970) Queer Film A-

 I should have been more daring.
 I have this theory.
 I wanted to have Holmes homosexual and not admitting it to anyone, including maybe even himself.
 The burden of keeping it secret was the reason he took dope.